vgeorgiev90/Ansible/k8s-ha-cluster/README.md

   master1_ip=...
   master2_ip=...
   master3_ip=<IP>
-* Heketi deployment to manage glusterfs nodes will run on the master in kube-system namespace two directories are created on the master for persistent storage: /var/lib/heketi, /etc/heketi
+* Heketi deployment to manage glusterfs nodes will run on the master in kube-system namespace.

 Variables that needs to be changed in hosts file:
 [all:vars]